This one is about big momma, the WDW Full Marathon.

 Here’s where things got real, when it began to sink in fully that in only 4.2 miles, I was going to be a marathoner!
 But somewhere around Mile 22 mark, I started to realize just how major of a mistake it was not eating a bigger breakfast.
 I had been hungry since the halfway point but Gu packs, water, PowerAde, a banana at Mile 18, and miscellaneous snacks from spectators did a good job holding it back.

 Everything changed once we entered Hollywood Studios, though.
 I felt drained, starving, and … oh, how to put this.
 Okay, you know how sometimes you get too tired to sleep?
 Well, even though I had a protein bar and another Nature Valley in my belt, I was too hungry to eat.
 And I couldn’t stop – the train was rolling and the thought of stopping made me worry I’d be off the tracks for good so I told myself to carry on and enjoy the sites!
-I mean, how can you worry while running through Disco Alley?

-I did take a mini Mr. Goodbar at the Mile 22.5 candy stop but oh my gosh.
+After running through Disco Alley, I did take a mini Mr. Goodbar at the Mile 22.5 candy stop but oh my gosh.
 Big mistake.
 I almost lost said Mr. Goodbar at Mile 22.75.
 Things would only get uglier if I didn’t eat something, so I forced down half a Nature Valley on the run while exiting Hollywood Studios.
 And I made a plan for my next marathon: Eat a large breakfast as soon as I wake, like oatmeal and a bagel with peanut butter.
 Then eat something lighter at an hour before the start followed up with Sports Beans at the corrals.

 Oh, and by that time, the mere thought of drinking any more PowerAde made me feel like chunking again.